Red-Winged Blackbird: Striking Red on the Wing Keeps Territory

-My partner and I stealth camped our car after paddle boarding one night.
+My partner and I stealth-camped in our car after paddleboarding one night.
 As soon as we woke up at dawn, we drove to a day-use area to eat breakfast.
 Near Hot Sulfur Springs, Colorado, we found a nice spot away from the road on the Colorado River.
 As soon as we sat down, we looked across the river and spotted a red-winged blackbird.

 At first, I thought we were watching a small crow until I saw a brief glimpse of red on the wing.
 This made me grab the camera and look closer through the lens.
-The closer look coupled with the distinct song, I knew that we saw the red-winged blackbird.
+The closer look, coupled with the distinct song, made me realize that we had seen the red-winged blackbird.

 It flew back and forth along the opposite bank of the river.
-Another joined it and they called back and forth.
-After awhile, one flew to a snag on the same bank of the Colorado River as us.
+Another joined it, and they called back and forth.
+After a while, one flew to a snag on the same bank of the Colorado River as us.
 With not ideal lighting, I captured a few images of the red-winged blackbird.
-I could see the red patch as it moved around, but I had a hard time getting it with the camera.
+I could see the red patch as it moved around, but I had a hard time getting it in the camera’s view.

 Then, as I walked around, it flew to a nearby cedar sapling in the morning sunlight.
 It fiddled around on the top of the cedar, exposing the red shoulder on the wing.
 Below, a mix of grasses and reeds lined the river on either side.